Table of Contents

 The 92A1s have an incorporated ambidextrous safety as well as a reversible mag release.
-Besides for these features, this semi-auto is also incredibly easy to take apart and put back together.
+Besides these features, this semi-auto is also incredibly easy to take apart and put back together.
 Beretta crafted these handguns with a captive recoil spring assembly which makes cleaning both easier and faster.
 Additionally, they also threw on a disassembly latch which allows the 92A1 to be field-stripped without tools in seconds.

 One of the last things you’d notice about these guns is their trigger guard.
 The rounded guard on these pistols not only prevents it from getting snagged, it also leaves more room for accessories.
 Yes, that’s right folks; the 92A1 comes equipped with a Picatinny rail.
 Last but not least is their simple yet practical dovetailed sight system, but we’ll get to that later.
-It’s clear that the research and development of the Beretta 92 series has delightfully culminated with a safe and reliable option, ideal for personal protection and home defense.
+It’s clear that the research and development of the Beretta 92 series have delightfully culminated with a safe and reliable option, ideal for personal protection and home defense.

 Beretta 92A1 Pistol Shooting & Performance